skelsec/jackdaw/README.md

 The framework allows manually extending the available DB in every aspect.
 Example: when user session information on a given computer is discovered (outside of the automatic enumeration) there is a possibility to manually upload these sessions, which will populate the DB and also the result graph

 ## Graph
 The framework can generate a graph using the available information in the database and plot it via the web UI (nest).
-Furthermore the graph generation and path canculations can be invoked programmatically, either by using the web API (/ui endpoint) or the grph object's functions.
+Furthermore the graph generation and path canculations can be invoked programmatically, either by using the web API (/ui endpoint) or the graph object's functions.

-## Anomlaies detection
+## Anomalies detection
 The framework can identify common AD misconfigurations without graph generation.
 Currently only via the web API.

 #### User